Wuemeli/Fortnite-Lobby-Bots/readme.md

 ## Commands
 The bot responds to the following commands:

+!help - Shows this message

+Cosemtics:
-!skin <skin> - sets the player's skin to the specified skin
+!skin <skin> - Sets your skin

-!emote <emote> - sets the player's emote to the specified emote
+!emote <emote> - Sets your emote

-!backpack <backpack> - sets the player's backpack to the specified backpack
+!backpack <backpack> - Sets your backpack

-!emoji <emoji> - sets the player's emoji to the specified emoji
+!emoji <emoji> - Sets your emoji

-!banner <banner> - sets the player's banner to the specified banner
+!banner <banner> - Sets your banner

-!pickaxe <pickaxe> - sets the player's pickaxe to the specified pickaxe
+!pickaxe <pickaxe> - Sets your pickaxe

-!purpleskull - sets the player's skin to the Purple Skull Trooper
+!purpleskull - Sets your skin to Purple Skull Trooper

-!pinkghoul - sets the player's skin to the Pink Ghoul Trooper
+!pinkghoul - Sets your skin to Pink Ghoul Trooper

-!chunlimode - enables the Chun-Li mode (sets the player's outfit to Chun-Li, hides other players, and sets an emote)
+!chunlimode - Activates the SUS Mode

-!default - sets the player's settings back to the default configuration
+!default - Sets the default settings

-!help - displays the list of available commands

-Note that for the !skin, !emote, !backpack, !emoji, and !banner commands, the argument should be the name of the cosmetic item that you want to set (e.g., !skin Dark Voyager).
+Fun & Util:

+!ready - Sets you to ready

+!unready - Sets you to unready

+!gift - Gifts the whole Lobby the Item Shop

+!hide - Hides Members

+!unhide - Unhides Members

+!level <level> - Sets your level

+!showpickaxe - Shows your pickaxe

+Info:

+!discord - Shows the discord link

 ## Usage
 To use the Fortnite Lobby Bot, follow these steps: